Dating corona-style leads to love connections, even marriage

 Some daters insist on safety precautions before leaping into offline meetups.
 Others take no precautions, relying on mutual trust.
 A lucky few are on the ultimate step, marriage.

-In March, the popular dating app Hinge experienced a 30% increase over January and February in messages sent among users.
-In June, compared to the same month last year, there was a 13% increase in the number of dates — virtual and in person — in the U.S. and U.K., said Logan Ury, chief researcher for the app.
+In March, the popular dating app Hinge experienced a 30 percent increase over January and February in messages sent among users.
+In June, compared to the same month last year, there was a 13 percent increase in the number of dates — virtual and in person — in the U.S. and U.K., said Logan Ury, chief researcher for the app.

 Ury said the resolve to reach out amid coronavirus chaos is strong.